Mary Simon: Papal visit

-Death of the Queen
+Transition of the Crown

 With Queen Elizabeth II's death on September 8, 2022, Simon became the first governor general to serve under two monarchs since Lord Tweedsmuir in 1936.
 Simon said, "Her Majesty's warm welcome when we spent time with her earlier this year was a profound moment in our lives and a memory we will cherish forever".
 In a live statement to Canadians, Simon said, "Her Majesty cared about people, about our well-being.
 This was clear every time we spoke.
 She cared about Canada, and all the unique stories that make up our beautiful country".

 On September 10, Simon signed the proclamation of the accession of King Charles III at Rideau Hall following a formal meeting of the King's Privy Council for Canada.
 In a statement, Simon said, "the Crown endures and thrives as a symbol of service, tradition and commitment.
 His Majesty The King ascends at an important time in history for Canada and the Commonwealth".

-Simon and her husband Whit were part of the Canadian delegation to the Queen's state funeral in London on 19 September.
+Simon and her husband were part of the Canadian delegation to the Queen's state funeral in London on September 19.
 On the occasion of the Queen's funeral, Simon said, "We were fortunate to have The Queen with us for so long.
 On behalf of all Canadians, I would like to thank our Queen, our monarch, one last time, for her love and her commitment to our country and our people".

-Other
+In May 2023, just days before the coronation of King Charles III, Simon organised an audience at Buckingham Palace between the King and three Indigenous leaders: Assembly of First Nations National Chief RoseAnne Archibald, President of Inuit Tapiriit Kanatami Natan Obed, and President of the Métis National Council Cassidy Caron.
+Simon said that the King "understands the importance of walking the path of reconciliation with Canada and Indigenous peoples".

+Simon and her husband attended a reception hosted by the King on May 5, and the Coronation Service at Westminster Abbey on May 6.
+For the coronation, Simon wore a Canadian creation by a Nunavik born artist.
+In a statement, Simon said:

+On May 7, 2023, Simon attended the Coronation Concert at Windsor Castle.

+Expenses criticism
-In June 2022, Simon came under fire after a National Post story was published regarding exorbitant in-flight catering costs for her eight-day trip to the Middle East.
-Simon said the criticism was 'unfair' as she had no part in the logistics of her trips to discuss world peace but her office would try to 'minimize the cost of future voyages'.

-Simon closed all commenting on her social media posts in February 2023 due to a growing number of abusive comments.
+In June 2022, Simon came under fire after a National Post story was published regarding exorbitant in-flight catering costs of over $93,000 for her eight-day trip to the Middle East.
+She called the criticism "unfair" as she had no part in the logistics of her trips to discuss world peace but her office would try to "minimize the cost of future voyages".
+Due to a growing number of abusive comments, in February 2023 the office of the Governor General closed commenting on social media posts.